bahrus/custom-enhancements/README.md

 This code can be run at any time, not just in the constructor.

-The type definition for FeatureInfo would closely resemble that of EnhancementInfo, but some fields of EnhancementInfo don't quite make sense in this context, and other fields may make more sense in the context of features, like the last two:
+The type definition for FeatureInfo would closely resemble that of MountInfo, but some fields of MountInfo don't quite make sense in this context, and other fields may make more sense in the context of features, like the last two:

 ```TypeScript
 type Feature = {new(): CustomElementFeature} | () => Promise<{new(): CustomElementFeature}>